cdapio/cdap/cdap-docs/admin-manual/source/installation/index.rst

 .. rubric:: Putting CDAP into Production

-The Cask Data Application Platform (CDAP) can be run in different modes: in-memory mode for unit testing, Standalone CDAP for testing on a developer's laptop, and Distributed CDAP for staging and production.
+The Cask Data Application Platform (CDAP) can be run in different modes: **In-memory mode** for unit testing and continuous integration pipelines, **Standalone CDAP** for testing on a developer's laptop, and **Distributed CDAP** for staging and production.

-Regardless of the runtime edition, CDAP is fully functional and the code you develop never changes.
+Regardless of the runtime mode, CDAP is fully-functional and the code you develop never changes.
 However, performance and scale are limited when using in-memory or standalone CDAPs.
+CDAP Applications are developed against the CDAP APIs, making the switch between these modes seamless.
+An application developed using a given mode can easily run in another mode.

 .. _in-memory-data-application-platform:

 .. rubric:: In-memory CDAP

-The in-memory CDAP allows you to easily run CDAP for use in unit tests.
+The in-memory CDAP allows you to easily run CDAP for use in unit tests and continuous integration (CI) pipelines.
 In this mode, the underlying Big Data infrastructure is emulated using in-memory data structures and there is no persistence.
 The CDAP UI is not available in this mode.
 See :ref:`test-cdap` for information and examples on using this mode.

+- Purpose-built for writing unit tests and CI pipelines
+- Mimics storage technologies as in-memory data structures; for example, Java NavigableMap
+- Uses Java Threads as the processing abstraction (via Apache Twill)

 .. _standalone-data-application-platform: